sferreyr/RCKangaroo/README.md

 <b>-dp</b>		DP bits.
 Must be in range 14...60.
 Low DP bits values cause larger DB but reduces DP overhead and vice versa.

+<b>-max</b>		option to limit max number of operations.
+For example, value 5.5 limits number of operations to 5.5 * 1.15 * sqrt(range), software stops when the limit is reached.

+<b>-tames</b>		filename with tames.
+If file not found, software generates tames (option "-max" is required) and saves them to the file.
+If the file is found, software loads tames to speedup solving.

 When public key is solved, software displays it and also writes it to "RESULTS.TXT" file.

 Sample command line for puzzle #85:

 RCKangaroo.exe -dp 16 -range 84 -start 1000000000000000000000 -pubkey 0329c4574a4fd8c810b7e42a4b398882b381bcd85e40c6883712912d167c83e73a

+Sample command to generate tames:

+RCKangaroo.exe -dp 16 -range 76 -tames tames76.dat -max 10

+Then you can restart software with same parameters to see less K in benchmark mode or add "-tames tames76.dat" to solve some public key in 76-bit range faster.

 <b>Some notes:</b>